blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 ---

 ## What is NetCDF?
 These lessons work with raster or “gridded” data that are stored as a uniform grid of values using the netCDF file format.
-This is the most common data format and file type in the atmosphere and ocean sciences; essentially all output from weather, climate and ocean models is gridded data stored as a series of netCDF files.
+This is the most common data format and file type in the atmospheric and ocean sciences; essentially all output from weather, climate and ocean models is gridded data stored as a series of netCDF files.
 Satellite data is also often provided in NetCDF format.

 Network Common Data Form (NetCDF) files are in binary format that are platform independent and self-describing (files contain a header and file metadata in the form of name/value attributes).
 This file format was developed by the Unidata project at the University Corporation for Atmospheric Research (UCAR).